Elastica Models for Color Image Regularization: Numerical experiments

 To quantify the improvements of the proposed models over others, we present the PSNR and SSIM \cite{wang2004image} values of the denoised images of all experiments and models in Table \ref{tab.compare}.
 For each experiment, the largest value is marked in bold.
 The proposed models provide the largest PSNR and SSIM values in almost all experiments.

 We present in Table \ref{tab.time} the number of iterations and CPU time (in seconds) used to satisfy the stopping criteria of each experiment in Table \ref{tab.compare}.
-Due to the model complexity, such as nonlinearities and high order derivatives, algorithms for the three color elastica related models (model (\ref{eq.model1}), model (\ref{eq.model2}) and CE) needs more time than those for the other models.
+Due to the model complexity, such as nonlinearities and high order derivatives, algorithms for the three color elastica related models (model (\ref{eq.model1}), model (\ref{eq.model2}) and CE) need more time than those for the other models.
 While among these three models, our algorithm for model (\ref{eq.model2}) is the most efficient one.
 It only uses about half of the CPU time of that used by the other two algorithms to satisfy the stopping criterion.

 We then conduct a comprehensive comparison of the proposed models with CE, PA, CTV and VTV.
-We consider eight the benchmark images \cite{xu2018real} shown in Figure \ref{fig.benchmark}.
+We consider eight benchmark images \cite{xu2018real} shown in Figure \ref{fig.benchmark}.
 The noisy images are generated by adding Gaussian noise with SD=0.06.
+The parameters of all models are the same as those mentioned at the beginning of the this subsection.
 The PSNR and SSIM values of all results are summarized in Table \ref{tab.benchmark}.
 On average, the results by model (\ref{eq.model1}) have an increment of 0.71 in PSNR and 0.0018 in SSIM over the best existing models.
 Compared to that, Model (\ref{eq.model2}) provides results with a larger PSNR but slightly smaller SSIM.
+The comparison of these models on images with larger noise, SD=0.2, is summarized in Table \ref{tab.benchmark02}.
+In this experiment, we use $\alpha=5\times10^{-4}, \beta=50,\eta=10$ for model (\ref{eq.model1}), $\alpha=5\times10^{-3},\beta=30, \eta=3.5$ for model (\ref{eq.model2}), $\alpha=1\times10^{-2},\beta=5\times10^{-3}, \eta=4$ for CE, $\lambda=2.5$ for CTV and $\lambda=0.3$ for VTV.
+In this comparison, both model (\ref{eq.model1}) and (\ref{eq.model2}) give results with larger PSNR than other models.
+The increment is about 0.5 on average.
+For the SSIM value, on average, model (\ref{eq.model2}) gives the best results.

 We further compare all models on three images with large noise in Figure \ref{fig.stop.015}--\ref{fig.zebra.015}.
 The clean images and noisy images containing Gaussian noise with SD=0.15 are shown in (a) and (b), respectively.
 Denoised images by model (\ref{eq.model1}), model (\ref{eq.model2}), CE, PA, CTV and VTV are shown in (c)--(h), respectively.
 In this set of experiments, we set $\alpha=5\times10^{-4}, \beta=50,\eta=7$ for model (\ref{eq.model1}), $\alpha=5\times10^{-3},\beta=30, \eta=2.4$ for model (\ref{eq.model2}).
 For other models, we use $\alpha=1\times10^{-2},\beta=5\times10^{-3}, \eta=2.5$ for CE, $\lambda=2.5$ for CTV and $\lambda=0.25$ for VTV.
 The proposed models provide the best results which recover the features with uniform color themes.
 For results by other models, either they have strong smoothing effects or contain pixels with abrupt colors.
 To quantify the differences, the PSNR and SSIM values of the denoised images are shown in Table \ref{tab.compare.015}.
 Again, results by the proposed models have the largest values.